Embedding Alignment in Code Generation for Audio: Related Work

 \subsection{Music Programming Languages}

 Many modern music programming languages take the form of DSLs (domain specific languages) - languages that are designed for a specific application domain.
-One such example is SuperCollider, an audio programming language and environment for real-time audio synthesis and algorithmic composition~\cite{SuperCollider}.
-Conversely, FAUST (Functional AUdio STream) is a purely functional programming language for real-time signal processing~\cite{orlarey:hal-02159014}.

-\textit{Live coding} languages are a subset of music programming languages tailored for live music performance.
-One example is Sonic Pi, a live coding language built on Ruby that has been prominently adopted by the community.
-Sonic Pi has shown promise in educational settings, introducing students to computer science concepts through real-time music coding~\cite{Aaron2024SonicPi}.
-Tidal Cycles is another functional alternative built on the Haskell functional programming language; it offers programmers a declarative approach to live coding~\cite{tidal}.
-As is the case with general purpose music programming languages, live coding languages make design decisions with the aim of providing a better interface to users to express their intention.
-Our work is similar to language design in that we explore the potential of LLMs to make live coding less syntactically burdened.
+One such example is SuperCollider~\cite{SuperCollider}, an audio programming language and environment for real-time audio synthesis and algorithmic composition.
+Conversely, FAUST (Functional AUdio STream)~\cite{orlarey:hal-02159014} is a purely functional programming language for real-time signal processing.
+Live coding languages are a subset of music programming languages tailored for live music performance.
+One example is Sonic Pi~\cite{Aaron2024SonicPi}, a live coding language built on Ruby that has been prominently adopted by the community.
+Sonic Pi has shown promise in educational settings, introducing students to computer science concepts through real-time music coding.
+Tidal Cycles~\cite{tidal} is another functional alternative built on the Haskell functional programming language; it offers programmers a declarative approach to live coding.
+Strudel~\cite{strudel} is a variant of Tidal Cycles built on JavaScript garnering notable community adoption.